Academic and Career Coaching

 I partner with the folks at The Professor Is In to offer regular webinars on post-academic topics like: how to structure a job search, how to read and interpret job descriptions, how to write an effective resume and tailor it for a specific job, how to write an outstanding cover letter, and more.

-Converting Your CV to a Resume: A Hands On Workshop, Thursday 3/31, 3pm PT/ 6 pm ET.
+Converting Your CV to a Resume: A Hands On Workshop (available for on-demand purchase)

 I had a session with Adrienne when I was scared that having a PhD at my age (over 40) and going into the private sector would leave me underemployed and bored at work.
 Adrienne helped me to see I already had the skills to be a Project Manager - a position I knew little about before we spoke.
 A week after our consult, during an interview for an editing position, I was able to explain to the hiring manager how my experience and skills were a fit for Project Management.
 I got hired as a Project Manager and so far I love it.